johnnovak/johnnovak.site/blog/_posts/2013-10-02-jekyll-tutorial.markdown

 ---
 layout: post
-title:  "Jekyll Part 2: Enter the Octopress"
+title:  "Huffman Encoding in Python &mdash; Optimisation Series Part IV"
+tags:   java optimisation compression huffmann
 ---

 In a previous post I wrote about moving from Wordpress to Jekyll where I was